pfraces-labs/functional-webcomponents/README.md

 export const p = createElementPartial('p');
 ```

-We can declare as many element creators as we need, then we will use them to
+We can define as many element creators as we need to be used from our components
-build the component markup.
+to declare the markup.

 [src/features/hyperscript/greet-me.js](src/features/hyperscript/greet-me.js)